Roost Count COVID-19 guidance

-You may take part in the Roost Count, provided you can do so while complying with current government instructions for England, Northern Ireland, Scotland, Isle of Man, Jersey, Guernsey or Alderney as appropriate, and our survey-specific guidelines below.
+You may take part in the Roost Count, provided you can do so while complying with current government instructions for England, Northern Ireland, Scotland, Wales, Isle of Man, Jersey, Guernsey or Alderney as appropriate, and our survey-specific guidelines below.

 The government instructions vary for each country/island, so please ensure you click on the relevant link above and carefully read the current guidance.
 Please also ensure you follow any local lockdown guidance in your survey area.

 You should not feel that you have to carry out surveys this year if you have any concerns about the health and safety of yourself or other people.

 If you count a bat roost at your own house then you can carry out your counts as usual.